vincent2704/dungeon-masters-tracker/README.md

     * Imperial to SI/vice-versa calculator (simplified for DnD usage)
     * Travel time calculator enhancements
         * Taking into account that e.g. day of traveling with slow pace doesn't add up to 8 hours etc.
-    * Combat encounter design tool
-        * Calculating difficulty for given actors and monsters
+    * Combat difficulty calculator
-        * Calculating monster options for desired difficulty
+        * Calculating monster total XP based on actors, monster count and desired difficulty
+        * Encounter builder based on desired actors and difficulty
             * Monster dropdown based on Monster Manual
+            * Filtering available monsters from that dropdown
 5. Custom notes
     * Creating, editing, deleting and editing
     * Displaying date when created and last edited